Blog

 What do Employers Need to Know?

-Employment discrimination laws apply to all public employers and private employers with at least fifteen employees.
-Employees in Texas can report discrimination to the government by filing a charge with the U.S. Equal Employment Opportunity Commission, or to the Civil Rights Division of the Texas Workforce Commission.
+Employment discrimination laws apply to all public employers and private employers with 15 or more employees.
+Employees in Texas can report discrimination to the government by filing a charge with the U.S. Equal Employment Opportunity Commission or the Civil Rights Division of the Texas Workforce Commission.
 Employees typically have 180 days from the date of discrimination to file a complaint.

 It is important for employers to know their responsibilities and obligations.
 Employers should never retaliate against an employee for reporting discrimination.
-Employers should treat the employee as if he or she had never reported discrimination.
+Employers should treat the employee as if they had never reported the discrimination.
 Employers can protect themselves and their employees by adopting and consistently enforcing policies designed to prevent workplace discrimination.

-Employers are encouraged to adopt an open-door policy that allows employees to report concerns about discrimination in a process that is confidential, neutral, and protects the rights of those coming forward to report their concerns.
+Employers are encouraged to adopt an open-door policy that allows employees to report concerns about discrimination through a confidential, neutral, and protective process.

 For more information, contact us today.